 The University of Limerick is subject to the Access to Information on the Environment Regulations.

-Please refer to the Links below for further information on the Regulations and how to access environmental information held by the University.
+Please refer to the Links below for further information on the Regulations and how to seek access to environmental information held by the University.

 How to Access Environmental Information held by the University

 - University of Limerick Waste Management